Rhymlore/htcondor-web/experimental/ospool/byoc/stampede2.md

 ---
 layout: Markdown
-title: Run a Job on Stampede 2 Using an XRAC Allocation
+title: Run a Job on Stampede 2 Using an Allocation
 head_extension: |
   <meta name="robots" content="noindex">
 ---

 This recipe assumes that you have decided to use your XRAC allocation for Stampede 2 to run one of your HTCondor jobs.
-It takes you step by step through the process of Bringing Your Own Resource (BYOR) in the form of an XRAC allocation to an OSG Connect access point and using that resource to run your HTCondor job.
+It takes you step by step through the process of Bringing Your Own Capacity (BYOC) in the form of an allocation to an OSG Connect access point and using that resource to run your HTCondor job.
 In what follows, we refer to the set of resources leased from that allocation as an "annex."